-Study programme at GFI
+Study programmes at GFI

 How can we make a weather forecast?
 Are extreme weather events a result of climate change?
 Can all ice on the earth melt, and what will happen in that case?
 How will global climate change impact the climate in Norway?
 Where does the Gulf Stream come from and how do ocean circulations work?
 How can we tell what the weather is going to be like by just looking at the clouds?
 Why is it warmer in Norway compared to other places at similar latitudes?
 If you have questions like these, or more, maybe you should consider taking a degree in Meteorology or Oceanography.